zhdo1983/IMP-PLAYER/README.md

 Navidrome: Configure server URL and User Token.

 OTA: Upload new .bin firmware files wirelessly.

+5.1 Backend Server Requirements
+Navidrome Setup
+Create a standard user account in your Navidrome instance.

+You do not need to hardcode the password.
+Open the IMP-PLAYER Web Portal (after connecting to the device's WiFi) to enter the Username and Password.
+The device will automatically generate the MD5 Token for secure API communication.

+OTA File Server
+To use the OTA update feature, you need a simple HTTP file server (like Nginx, Apache, or a simple Python file server) hosting two files:

+firmware.bin: The compiled binary of the project.

+version.txt: A plain text file containing only the version number (e.g., 1.0.2).
+The device compares the string in version.txt with its internal version to trigger an update.

 6. Disclaimer & Contribution
 ⚠️ Disclaimer
 This project is an experimental implementation of high-concurrency tasks on low-resource hardware.
 While it includes several memory-safety hacks (like the 127.0.0.1 handshake), unexpected reboots may occur under extreme network jitter or with overly large SD card directories (recommended < 500 tracks).